-A dispute between a party can often relate to their different understanding of an everyday word or phrase - e.g. a party may agree to carry out his contractual obligations using his 'best endeavours'.
+A dispute may turn upon the parties' differing understanding of a particular word or phrase, whether an everyday phrase or a legal one - e.g. a party may agree to carry out his contractual obligations using his 'best endeavours'.

-On occasions you may need to check for such judicial definitions -i.e. to see whether a phrase has been defined in previous litigation.
+You may therefore need to check for judicial definitions -i.e. to see whether a word or phrase has previously been defined by the courts.
 These are often not easy to search on full-text case databases, so it is worth starting with the following sources:

 - The dictionaries of legal definitions (especially Stroud's judicial dictionary and Words and phrases legally defined).
 These are a useful index to cases and statutes which have defined words and phrases in everyday usage. - Law dictionaries, such as Jowitt's dictionary of English law and Osborn's concise law dictionary, which contain definitions of legal terms. - The Index of Legal Terms on Westlaw (which is a searchable database of Stroud, Jowitt, Osborn, but also provides links to cases and commentary where the word is discussed). - Old (pre-2017) printed indexes of Halsbury's Laws of England have a separate index for judicial definitions included in the main volumes.
-For some unfathomable reason, the publishers ceased this very useful feature.
+Unfortunately, the publishers discontinued this very useful feature.